jmvelazquez4/discord-bot/README.md

 This bot uses Tesseract OCR to analyze Wild Rift screenshots of the in-game guild menu.
 It will store usernames and their associated contribution.

 ### Requirements
 These files are written in Javascript.
-You will need to put your own config.js file and everything else should work.
+You will need to put your own config.js file with the bot token and everything else should work.

 ### Current Features
 - Crops and gray-scales Wild Rift screenshot for Galaxy S21 UI